Table of Contents

 A good review boosts your SEO ranking

-Rather than paying for ads, if you can improve your SEO (search engine optimisation) with positive feedback, then that is, in effect, a free marketing tool!
+Rather than paying for ads, if you can improve your local SEO (search engine optimisation) just by collecting positive feedback, then that is, in effect, a free marketing tool that compounds over time.

 Examples of client testimonials

-There are many types of reviews out there which we categorise into: the good, the bad and the ugly.
+There are many types of real estate reviews out there.
+We've categorised them for you: the good, the bad and the ugly.

-Ultimately, while we always hope our clients will be completely satisfied, while others will have unmet expectations and some may be downright unhappy.
-At the end of the day, both are likely to give testimonials.
+Ultimately, while we always hope our clients will be completely satisfied, some may have unmet expectations and some may be downright unhappy.
+At the end of the day, both types of clients are able to give testimonials.

-Unsatisfied customers could be a result of unrealistic expectations or a hitch on your part.
-At times there will be reviews that are completely odd, a case of mistaken identity or someone out there who takes pleasure in ruining your reputation for their own commercial benefit.
+Unsatisfied customers could be a result of unrealistic expectations, poor outcomes or a hitch in communications or processes.
+At times, you may even have outliers - reviews that are completely odd - a case of mistaken identity or a competitor out there who takes pleasure in ruining your reputation for their own commercial benefit.
 Read how to remove negative Google reviews here.

 This glowing review would score a real estate agent repeat business and new business, and for good reason: